 Visibility into the threat landscape, with context-rich data supporting real-time alert workflows, is critical for a successful SIEM.
 Real-time and historical data helps establish the path or technique a threat uses to exploit a system, but it can be difficult to bring in all the data needed to find evidence of threats.
 For this reason, the SIEM requires a scalable data platform that can provide the speed, performance and visibility the SOC needs.
-In addition to providing rapid access to critical data, the platform also must be able to bring together rich data as well as context for machine-learning applications, such as behavior analytics.
+In addition to providing rapid access to critical data, the platform also must be able to bring together rich data as well as context for machine-learning applications, such as user entity and behavior analytics.

 Because of platform limitations and storage costs, most SIEMs archive critical data, often providing only 30- to 90-days of data online for analysis and hunting.
 These budgetary considerations and technology limitations directly impact the security team’s ability to hunt, identify and investigate threats.
 EDR and other platforms provide rich and useful data for security analytics, but face similar limitations.
 When investigating a threat, it is critical to have access to historical data to determine which systems, users, or data were compromised across time.
 By working with an incomplete dataset, you face the threat of missing critical indicators that could alert the security team to a threat before it becomes a costly data breach.